Skip to main content

 The metrics data provided by ADS is presented in the form of counters and timers collated into an output, ready to be accessed by the metrics backend.

-ADS tags metrics with the following parameters:
+ADS tags metrics with the following properties:

 • ADS instance identity, as described in Configuring ADS instance identity.